Lennon Murphy: Career

+2009 also saw the release of Just One, with a mix of new songs as well as some from previous albums.

-In 2010, Lennon took her first step as a record producer with work on the debut record for Camryn a 10-year-old pop act from Colorado, whose songs made up the sound track for the film Judy Moody and the Not Bummer Summer.
+In 2010, Lennon took her first step as a record producer with work on the debut record for Camryn, a 10-year-old pop act from Colorado, whose songs made up the sound track for the film Judy Moody and the Not Bummer Summer.
 Lennon also produced the debut album for Baccardi recording artist Surrender the Fall.

 In 2014, Lennon helped create the band "It's War".
 Their 1st single "Heart" was released in February 2014.
 The five-track EP, including "Heart," dropped on iTunes, Amazon and Google Play Music on May 26, 2015.

 Personal life

 Murphy resides in Orlando, Florida.
 She has a son (Adrien) and a dog (Mulder).